 - Avoid travel to highly infected areas.

-Due to the Coronavirus pandemic, South East Bay Pediatrics has been implementing measures to reduce the threat of infection to protect our patients and their families.
+During this unprecedented time with the Coronavirus pandemic, SEBPMG values the health and safety of all patients, staff, and doctors.
+Measures are in place to try and limit exposure for all individuals.
+South East Bay Pediatrics has been implementing measures to reduce the threat of infection to protect our patients and their families.
 These measures are intended to limit contact between patients, to facilitate social distancing, and to keep our office as safe and sanitary as possible for all patients.
 We anticipate that these measures will continue to evolve as the Coronavirus landscape changes.
 We will keep you updated of these changes.
-As of March 16, 2020 we ask that you adhere to the following policies and measures:
+At the current time, we ask that you adhere to the following policies and measures: